Table of Contents

 - If you’re taking more than 5 credits

-- If you’re taking more than 5 credits, you can pay for your individual Basic & SHBP right on your Bursar Bill.
+- If you’re taking more than 5 credits, you can pay for your individual Mandatory Student Health Fee and SHBP right on your Bursar Bill.
 You may receive a bill that will say you owe the University an enormous sum of money for health insurance – but if you read the fine print, you actually don’t.
 Flip over your bill and on the back side you’ll see a little box marked “Check here if you are GEO Eligible” (or something to that effect).
 By checking that box, you instantly cancel 95% of the amount listed under health fees.

-- Just to be safe, when you go to Whitmore to pay the non-waivable fees on your Bursar’s Bill (these have traditionally been in the $200-$600 range, though the amount has been increasing due to the budget cuts), be sure to mention that you are GEO-eligible .
+- Just to be safe, when you go to Whitmore to pay the non-waivable fees on your Bursar’s bill,, be sure to mention that you are GEO-eligible .
 Whatever you do, don’t pay the full amount for health insurance and wait for reimbursement – this can be a long and uncertain process.
-(The only time you will want to pay and get reimbursed is if you are working 20hrs/week ONLY in the spring – your health waiver will be applied retroactively and you’ll get reimbursed).
+(The only time you will want to pay and get reimbursed is if you are working 20 hours a week ONLY in the spring – your health waiver will be applied retroactively and you’ll get reimbursed).
 If you’re receiving financial aid, be vigilant as well.
 Many GEO-eligible grad employees have had health insurance fees subtracted from their financial aid award without knowing it.

-- Grad student employees enrolled for less than 5 credits
+- Graduate student employees enrolled for less than 5 credits

-- Graduate Employees enrolled for less than 5 credits will NOT be automatically enrolled for health insurance.
-If you want Health Insurance, you need to go to UHS, sign-up and pay 5% of the premium.
-(If you’re not working enough to be “GEO-eligible” (see above) you would have to pay the whole premium).
+- Graduate employees enrolled for less than 5 credits will NOT be automatically enrolled for health insurance.
+If you want health insurance, you need to go to UHS, sign-up, and pay 5% of the premium (if you are eligible for the waivers).

-- You can get health coverage for your spouse, same-sex domestic partner, children or other dependents you have to pay an extra fee for “the family plan”.
-GEO-eligible grad employees pay only 10% of the family plan premium.
-To purchase the family plan you must already be signed up for individual Basic and SHBP.
+- If you need health insurance for your spouse, same-sex domestic partner, children, or other dependents, you have to pay an extra fee for the “family plan”.
+Eligible graduate employees pay only 10% of the family plan premium.
+To purchase the family plan you must already be signed up for individual Mandatory Student Health Fee and SHBP.
 You must go to UHS to sign up and pay the fee.

-- All grad student employees are allowed to pay for their health insurance costs through payroll-deduction.
+- All graduate student employees are allowed to pay for their health insurance costs through payroll-deduction.
 Ask UHS specifically for a payroll deduction form when you sign-up for coverage.

 UHS has several on-site specialty clinics that require a referral from a primary care doctor at UHS.
 These clinics include services from Northampton Ob/GYN Associates, Hampshire Orthopedics, Northampton Surgical Associates and Valley Acupuncture.
 Your primary (SHBP) insurance will be billed and acupuncture is available on a fee-for-service basis.